Qovery/qovery-client-go/docs/HelmRepositoryResponse.md

 `func (o *HelmRepositoryResponse) HasUrl() bool`

 HasUrl returns a boolean if a field has been set.

+### GetSkipTlsVerification

+`func (o *HelmRepositoryResponse) GetSkipTlsVerification() bool`

+GetSkipTlsVerification returns the SkipTlsVerification field if non-nil, zero value otherwise.

+### GetSkipTlsVerificationOk

+`func (o *HelmRepositoryResponse) GetSkipTlsVerificationOk() (*bool, bool)`

+GetSkipTlsVerificationOk returns a tuple with the SkipTlsVerification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipTlsVerification

+`func (o *HelmRepositoryResponse) SetSkipTlsVerification(v bool)`

+SetSkipTlsVerification sets SkipTlsVerification field to given value.

+### HasSkipTlsVerification

+`func (o *HelmRepositoryResponse) HasSkipTlsVerification() bool`

+HasSkipTlsVerification returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)